 Day 13 : Shey Gompa to Namduna Gaun (4,800m/15,744ft) via Saldang La (5,200m/17,056ft): 6-7 hours ::

 Today, you start by following a pleasant track amidst juniper, which ascends to a grey, stony canyon.
 This begins to zigzag over bare rocks and coarse eroded soil until it eventually brings you to a flat spot, suitable for a brew or lunch if the weather is fine.
 Then we continue very steeply up for 20 minutes before traversing to the top of the Saldang La pass.
-The subsequent descent towards the north is long and tiring but grazing yaks and sheep, and nomadic tents made from yak hair is a comforting sight.
+The subsequent descent towards the north is long and tiring but grazing yaks and sheep, and nomadic tents made from yak hair are a comforting sight.
 In Namduna Gaun we visit Namgung monastery.
 The red stone monastery is built against the backdrop of a cliff on the north wall of a gorge and overnight in Namuda Gaun.

 Day 14 : Namduna Gaun to Saldang (3,620m/ 11,874ft): 4-5 hours ::

 Leaving Namduna we start climbing.
 Further on it begins a long thrilling traverse along some dusty barren mountains.
 Looking down into the valley bottom it is very evident that the people have made the best use of the fertile valley as one sees the neatly terraced fields showing bright patches of green and ripening crops.
 You ascend before going down steep slopes to the picturesque village of Salding, situated on a plateau high above the Nam Khong nala and the biggest village of the inner Dolpo area.
-After 3-4 hours of hard climb, we begin to see Saldang Village below us on a plateau high above the Namga Khola stream.
+After 3-4 hours of hard climbing, we begin to see Saldang Village below us on a plateau high above the Namga Khola stream.
 It has a picturesque appearance.
 Saldang is the largest village in the inner Dolpo area and overnight in Saldang.

 Day 15 : Saldang to Yangze Gompa (4,960m/16,267ft): 4-5 hours ::

 From Saldang, we walk further north along the Nagon Khola (river) on a wild and barren terrain.
 We begin our walk on a fairly gradual path with a few ups and downs.
 On the way, we pass through Marang and Ki villages.
-Next, we cross a tributary of Panzang River and walk towards the east and cross the river again before reaching Yangze Gompa which houses an old Bon-Po Monastery, and overnight in Yangze Gompa.
+Next, we cross a tributary of the Panzang River and walk towards the east and cross the river again before reaching Yangze Gompa which houses an old Bon-Po Monastery, and overnight in Yangze Gompa.

 Day 16 : Yangze Gompa to Sibu (4,560m/14,957ft): 6-7 hours::

 From Yangze, there are two trails that connect to Sibu.
 To save time we will retrace the path back towards Saldang village, which will be much easier and shorter than the other route.
-From Saldang we walk along a river and pass through terraced fields, stupas, chortens, heaps of Mani stones, and a Chaiba monastery, then pass through the Namdo village, which is also prosperous, with about sixty houses having nearly 400 inhabitants.
+From Saldang we walk along a river and pass through terraced fields, stupas, Chortens, heaps of Mani stones, and a Chaiba monastery, then pass through the Namdo village, which is also prosperous, with about sixty houses having nearly 400 inhabitants.
 It stretches for more than 5 km on the high slopes to the left of Nam Khong Khola.
 The Namdo monastery is located near the river bed.
 Our journey continues further down the river for another two hours to camp near a small settlement of Sibu.

 Day 17 : Sibu to Jeng-la Phedi (4,900m/16,072ft): 5-6 hours ::